How This Tool Works

 Deep dives for advanced users

-Car-free works in London (Zone 1–3), central Manchester/Edinburgh/Glasgow/Bristol, and close to most large rail stations.
-It fails in rural Wales, the Highlands, Cornwall, rural Northern Ireland, and most exurbs.
-The 2021 Census Travel to Work data shows car-dependency above 70% for any community further than 5km from a major rail station with peak-hour service.
+Car-free works well in London (all zones), central Manchester, Edinburgh, Glasgow, Bristol, Birmingham, Cardiff and within a 10-minute walk of most large train stations.
+It fails in rural Wales, the Scottish Highlands, Cornwall, rural Northern Ireland and many outer suburbs.
+The 2021 Census Travel to Work data shows car-dependency above 70% for any community more than 5km from a station with a peak-hour service.

-A 5-year-old used EV (£10,000) + home solar (£6,000) running on cheap Octopus Intelligent Go rate costs ~£1,800/year all-in — cheaper than car-free in rural areas.
-This is often the best choice where transit doesn't reach.
-Check the Salary Sacrifice EV Calculator if your employer offers one.
+A 5-year-old used EV (£10,000) charged on a cheap overnight tariff costs around £1,800 a year all-in — sometimes cheaper than car-free in rural areas.
+This is often the best answer where buses and trains do not reach.
+See our Salary Sacrifice EV Calculator.

 You Might Also Like